aspyn72/DataStructure_asignt/README.md

 Belows are the functions (that are only used for Show class) you can use

 > `create(name: str, duration: int, status: str, path: str, file_json_name: str)`:
-   <br> - Creates the data of show or shot with the specified details as a dictionary form and adds it to the JSON file.
+   <br> - Creates the data of show with the specified details as a dictionary form and adds it to the JSON file.
    <br> - You should put **name**, **duration**, and **status** of the show or shot.
 Then, put the **path** where you want to (did) save JSON file and name of the JSON file ( you must put '**.json**' at the end of the name ).

 > `delete(name: str, path: str, file_json_name: str)`: